Tri-coupler geometries for achromatic nulling interferometry in the near-infrared: Tri-couplers

 \begin{itemize} [ topsep=5pt, itemsep=0pt]

-\item Begin with a design with a large $W_L$/$W_S$ contrast and extended interaction length \item Identify the position at which light concentrates in the central waveguide \item Set the new design at this interaction length, and the corresponding $W_L$ \item Undertake a broadband simulation of exoplanet throughput to determine achromaticity \item Increase $W_S$ and repeat until a wide bandwidth is not improved \end{itemize} This was undertaken for central waveguide widths of 2.8, 3, and 3.2\,\si{\um} (a parameter space restricted by simulation time).
+\item Begin with an initial design with a large $W_L$/$W_S$ contrast and an extended interaction length \item Simulate the device to identify the position at which light concentrates in the central waveguide \item Set the new design at this interaction length, and adjust $W_L$ accordingly \item Perform a broadband simulation of exoplanet throughput to evaluate achromaticity \item Incrementally increase $W_S$ and repeat the above steps \item Repeat, until no further improvement in exoplanet throughput across the full bandwidth is achieved \end{itemize} This procedure was undertaken for central waveguide widths of 2.8, 3.0, and 3.2\,\si{\um} (a parameter space restricted by simulation time).

 The tapered tri-coupler (Fig.\,\ref{fig:CAD_TaperedTricoupler}) used a 450\,\si{\um} coupling length with the central waveguide fixed at 2.8\,\si{\um}, while the outer arms decreased linearly from 4.0\,\si{\um} to 2.0\,\si{\um}.
 This geometry maintains single-mode operation while achieving partial $L_{\pi}$ achromatization (see Sec.\,\ref{sec:Results}).